Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 Much improved!
 I still need to find more users to test this version with.

 Overall, I was able to practice iteration and prototyping through this exercise.
 I really enjoyed it.
 I think something I could improve on is prototyping a little more rapidly and giving myself a timebox (I could iterate on this design forever).

-I also got started with some Rhino tutorials, but I have a lot more to go through before I start to feel comfortable.
-My goal is to 3d print something simple on Friday, September 6th.
+I also got started with some Rhino tutorials, but I have a lot more to go through before I start to feel comfortable (I probably could have redirected some of the laser cutting time to learning Rhino).

+One of my goals before the weekend s to 3d print something simple!